eclipse-store/bookstore-demo/README.md

 ## Description

-The EclipseStore BookStore Demo is a fully fledged sample application.
+The EclipseStore BookStore Demo is a fully-fledged sample application.
 It shows how to design an application with EclipseStore from the ground up.

-A company which operates book stores around the world is modelled.
+A company that operates bookstores around the world is modeled.
-From the data root on there are four main domains:
+From the data root on, there are four main domains:

 - [Books](./src/main/java/org/eclipse/store/demo/bookstore/data/Books.java): range of all books sold by the company
 - [Shops](./src/main/java/org/eclipse/store/demo/bookstore/data/Shops.java): retail shops operated by the company